Sweet Potato Cornbread

 Even if you’re a beginning home cook, you’ll master this recipe for sweet potato cornbread with ease.
 Just follow these simple steps and you’ll have your new favorite cornbread on the table in no time flat!

-Step 1: Combine all of the dry ingredients in a mixing bowl and then mke a well in the middle.
+1. Whisk all the dry ingredients in a large bowl and then make a well in the middle.

-Step 5: Pour the batter into a prepared cast iron skillet.
+4. Pour the batter into a prepared cast-iron skillet.

 Do I Have to Use a Cast Iron Skillet?